Fanatec Lowers Price For All Direct Drive Wheel Bases

-iRacing » VR in iRacing: Complete Guide
+iRacing » VR in iRacing: A Complete Guide

 Disclaimer: Some of the links on this page may be affiliate links.
 We earn a commission from any sale after clicking an affiliate link.
 Find out more.

-With titles such as iRacing, Assetto Corsa Competizione and the F1 games all supporting VR, I thought it was time to look at the pros and cons of VR in iRacing.
-I’ll also look at the costs and set up process involved to help you make a decision on whether iRacing in VR is for you.
+In this guide, I’ll explore why iRacing and virtual reality are a match made in heaven.
+The pros and cons of using a VR headset with iRacing, and I’ll look at the costs and set up process involved when switching to VR.
+Hopefully, the information in this guide will help you make a decision on whether iRacing in VR is for you.

 While we can surround ourselves with triple screens, add a motion platform to our sim rig and buy the most realistic racing wheels.
 Virtual reality headsets are the one piece of technology that can transport us directly behind the wheel and into the cockpit of any race car.

-It is this added immersion why virtual reality can have such a large impact on sim racing. iRacing is one of the most realistic driving simulators around, so adding a VR headset for sim racing in iRacing can result in one of the most immersive sim racing experiences available.
+iRacing is one of the most realistic driving simulators around, so adding a VR headset for sim racing in iRacing can result in one of the most immersive sim racing experiences available.

 VR in iRacing is seamlessly integrated.
 You will require a monitor to launch the iRacing UI where you can choose your car, track or event.
 But as soon as you go to launch the session, you can switch entirely over to using your VR headset.